ohmpi/ohmpi/README.md

     Rémi Clement, Yannick Fargier, Vivien Dubois, Julien Gance, Emile Gros, Nicolas Forquet, OhmPi: An open source data logger for dedicated applications of electrical resistivity imaging at the small and laboratory scale, HardwareX, Volume 8, 2020, e00122, ISSN 2468-0672, https://doi.org/10.1016/j.ohx.2020.e00122..

+## License information

+You may redistribute and modify this documentation and make products using it under the terms of the CERN-OHL-P v2 (https:/cern.ch/cern-ohl).
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN-OHL-P v2 for applicable conditions